be-fe/iSlider/README.md

 #### extend

-- Same with static method "extend"
+- Same as static method "extend"

 #### regPlugin

-- Same with the static method "regPlugin"
+- Same as the static method "regPlugin"
-- ** This method will register the plug to iSlider instance, registered at the same time are automatically added to the list of active plug-ins, and automatically performs initialization.**
+- ** This method will be registered the plug-in into the iSlider instance,It will add an active list of plug-in automatically when registeration and performs initialization automatically.**

 #### loadData